ZayaSansanch/SnowyGameJam2023/SECURITY.md

 ## Supported Versions

-This repository for https://itch.io/jam/snowy-gamejam, and all code created to the jam,
+This repository for https://itch.io/jam/snowy-gamejam, and all code created to the jam.

 | Version | Supported          |
 | ------- | ------------------ |